ibirnam/js_closure_tutorial/closure_tutorial.md

 Closures also allows for [object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS) in JavaScript, in addition to many other more advanced techniques that we'll cover in later tutorials.
 What are some other applications of closures you can think of?

+Please check out the [self assessment questions](self-assessment.md) to see how well you've mastered the concepts!

 When you think about closures, remember:

 * They're functions within functions